bryanlabs/go-bryanlabs-dev/content/blog/availbilityzoneids.md

 us-west-2: usw2-az1, usw2-az2, usw2-az3
 ````

-### Creating Subnets with Cloudformation.
+### Creating Subnets with CloudFormation.

-The next step was to create the subnets in Cloudformation.
+The next step was to create the subnets in CloudFormation.
 ````
 Type: AWS::EC2::Subnet
 Properties: